tx-pts-dai/terraform-aws-waf/README.md

 * Set the query parameters as described in the query comments and run it
 * Now a partition table is available and queries can be executed against the WAF logs stored on S3

 Note: whenever WAF attachment changes, the partition projection table has to be deleted and recreated by updating the correct S3 bucket path.
-The table is created thorugh the query partition-projection-table-creation
+The table is created through the query partition-projection-table-creation

 ## How do you use this module?